Stop Wasting Expensive Watercolor Paper

 Divide Your Paper Into Smaller Sections

-You can cut it ahead of time, or you can use tape to section off halves or quadrants, especially if you’re working on a block of paper that’s glued on the edges (instead of tearing the sheet off, cutting it, and defeating the purpose of having a nice block of paper to keep your paper flat).
+You can cut it ahead of time, or you can use tape to section off halves or quadrants, especially if you’re working on a block of paper that’s glued on the edges (instead of tearing the sheet off, cutting it, and defeating the purpose of having a nice block to keep your paper flat).

 This will allow you to work smaller and really make the most of your nice cotton paper!
 Plus, small projects are less intimidating AND faster to complete.